-7.4 Support for the retention of agricultural businesses where these meet a range of criteria is provided through Herefordshire Local Plan Core Strategy policy RA6.
+- i) require the location of manure disposal or manure spreading areas for waste arising from intensive livestock units to be located where they would not have an adverse effect on the River Wye Special Area of Conservation.
+The incombination effects of a number of such operations will also be a consideration. ii) require any planning application for an intensive livestock unit to be accompanied by a working method statement that includes clear details on the number and quantity of animals and by-products, methods of dealing with inputs and outputs from the process and pollution controls, transportation requirements and any other relevant matters as specified by the local planning authority.
+The in-combination effects of a number of such units on the environment should also be considered. - 7.4 Support for the retention of agricultural businesses where these meet a range of criteria is provided through Herefordshire Local Plan Core Strategy policy RA6.
 This policy does not seek to restrict such development but ensure it protects the environment and local amenity.
 Scale is considered to be important, but additional criteria are also included that effectively cover traffic generation, maintaining water quality and associated environment, and effect on residential amenity.
 This policy clarifies, more specifically, related concerns.
 Reference has already been made to the importance of views across the Wye Valley to the Brecon Beacons National Park.
 The importance of the area's landscape character and appearance must be recognised in terms of its wider economic benefits, especially for tourism and this should be given significant weight.
 In addition to design and location being important potentially polluting effects need to be considered, such as noise, smell, dust, late night working and lighting.
-Protection zones for units, storage and spreading areas are needed to ensure that acceptable levels of residential amenity are maintained and 600m has commonly been used as an appropriate buffer area in relation to settlement areas.
+A working method statement setting out provisions and appropriate agreements is necessary to ensure the provisions of NPPF paras 120-124 are taken into account and this should cover all forms of pollution including noise, emissions to air and light pollution.
 Normally a protective distance of 400m should be maintained as the protective distance around isolated dwellings that are not associated with any intensive livestock operation.